6202.0 - Labour Force, Australia, May 2020 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Seasonally adjusted employment fell by 594,300 people between March and April, according to the Australian Bureau of Statistics.
-Large changes were seen across all labour market indicators in April.
+Seasonally adjusted employment decreased by 227,700 people between April and May, according to the Australian Bureau of Statistics (ABS).

-The underutilisation rate, which combines the unemployment and underemployment rates, also rose to a record high of 19.9 per cent.
+The underutilisation rate, which combines the unemployment and underemployment rates, rose to a new record high of 20.2 per cent.

-The Labour Force release includes additional analysis, including of hours worked, and comparisons with US and Canadian data for April 2020.
+The Labour Force release includes additional analysis of hours worked, flows out of employment and comparisons with US and Canadian data for May 2020.

 The ABS would like to thank Australians for their continued support in responding to our surveys during such a difficult time, given how critically important this information is.

 Subscribe to our email notification service and get media releases or products sent to you on release.

 These documents will be presented in a new window.